arunesh/key_imposter/README.md

 ## Record keystroke audio data for your local keyboard

-Data is stores in a local `keystroke_sounds/ ` folder.
+Data is stored in a local `keystroke_sounds/ ` folder.
 ```

 python record_keys.py